 The BC Human Rights Code applies to most employers in the province.

-But federal human rights law applies to some employers, including those in federally-regulated industries (such as banking and telecommunications).
+But federal human rights law applies to some employers, including those in federally-regulated industries (such as airlines and telecommunications providers).

 The guidance below focuses on your rights under BC’s human rights law.
 However, many of the same points apply to workers covered by the federal law.

 The duty to accommodate is connected to the laws against discrimination in the workplace.
-Under the law in BC, an employer must not discriminate against a worker based on these personal characteristics:
+Under the law in BC, an employer must not discriminate against a worker based on these parts of a person’s identity:

-their race, colour, ancestry, or place of origin
+their race, colour, ancestry, or where they’re from

 their sex, sexual orientation, or gender identity or expression